 Most missions also define a goal, in which case they show which affiliations may attempt the mission, usually through affiliation icons.
 They also have requirements, which state what skills are needed to accomplish the mission, and a point box, specifying the number of points a player receives for completing the mission.
-If a player completes at least one Planet mission, one space mission, and scores 100 points, that player wins the game.
+If a player completes at least one le